seyerjo/password-box-example/README.md

 - Using relative measurements and flexbox in CSS to make the box adapt to different screen sizes.
 - Using JavaScript to handle events and perform password validation.

-You can view the load screen in action <a href= "https://seyerjo.github.io/password-box-example/">here</a>.
+You can view the password input box in action <a href= "https://seyerjo.github.io/password-box-example/">here</a>.
 </p>

 ## License